 7. Repeat this process to analyze lapnumber vs. fourtires and lapnumber vs. twotires.
 Remember to change the column letter in the 1st Result Column box of the regression template.
 Always use the next empty column and don't overwrite data.
 Each scatter plot will use a different symbol.
-Hover over a label and press in then is to move the labels to see the data better.
-You can also click a label and press in to erase the labels completely.
+Hover over a label and press @ then (%) to move the labels to see the data better.
+You can also click a label and press @ to erase the labels completely.